 Using External Flash with Hot Shoe

 External flashes are most commonly placed on top of your hot shoe, giving them the (I suppose) name of External Hot Shoe.

 These flashes are better than your regular built-in flash for several reasons:

 1. Light Intensity

 The external flash/hot shoe has higher light intensity, it can easily light up a whole room.
 The lens you use will not be a concern anymore since the range is pretty wide too, unlike the built-in flashes.

-To compare both flashes abilities, the flash-to-subject distance of a built-in flash is around 1 to 3 meters at an ISO of 100.
+To compare both flash abilities, the flash-to-subject distance of a built-in flash is around 1 to 3 meters at an ISO of 100.
 On the other hand, the external flash can reach a flash-to-subject distance of 10 meters.

-Using an external flash will make your subject well lit, even at a distance.
+Using an external flash will make your subject well-lit, even at a distance.

 By using an external hot shoe, you have now unlocked the extreme flexibility of bouncing off your flash wherever you want.